CaptainCodeman/clean-go/readme.md

 world of go I came across a blog post which re-ignited my interest in it:
 [Applying The Clean Architecture to Go applications](http://manuel.kiessling.net/2012/09/28/applying-the-clean-architecture-to-go-applications/)

-It's a great read but I found the example a little overly-complex with the database code especially being a significant distraction and at the same time it was light on some issues I wanted to resolve such as switching between different storage types and web UI or framework (and Go has so many of those to chose from!).
+It's a great read but I found the example a little overly-complex with too much of the focus on relational database model parts and at the same time it was light on some issues I wanted to resolve such as switching between different storage types and web UI or framework (and Go has so many of those to chose from!).

-I've also been looking for a way to make my application usable both standalone and on AppEngine as well as being easier to test so this seemed like a good opportunity to do some experimenting and this is what I came up with.
+I've also been looking for a way to make my application usable both standalone and on AppEngine as well as being easier to test, so this seemed like a good opportunity to do some experimenting and this is what I came up with as a prototype which I've hopefully simplified to show the techniques.

 ## Dependency Rings
-We've all heard of n-tier or layered architecture, especially if youve' come from the world of .NET or Java and it's unfair that it get's a bad rap.
-Probably because it was often so poorly implemented with the typical mistake of everything relying on the database layer at the bottom which made software rigid, difficult to test and closely tied to the vendors database implementation (hardly surprising that they promoted it so hard).
+We've all heard of n-tier or layered architecture, especially if you've come from the world of .NET or Java and it's unfair that it get's a bad rap.
+Probably because it was often implemented so poorly with the typical mistake of everything relying on the database layer at the bottom which made software rigid, difficult to test and closely tied to the vendor's database implementation (hardly surprising that they promoted it so hard).

 Reversing the dependencies though has a wonderful transformative effect on your